 daunting experience.
 The media often portray a

-create an environment where you feel welcome, you can learn, progress safely at your
+environment where you feel welcome, you can learn, progress safely at

-own pace and enjoy your training.
-One new student
+your own pace and enjoy your training.
+One new

-remembered most about his first practice at White
+the thing he remembered most about his first

-Oak Aikido was how much everyone smiled.
-However,
+practice at White Oak Aikido was how much